 For criminal convictions, you must also include related court documents, terms of your probation or parole, and a copy of your current criminal history from Hawaii and any other state in which you have a criminal history.

-Schools for Automotive Mechanics in Hawaii are listed below.
+Resources for Auto Mechanics in Hawaii